 Strategic mitigation allows businesses to address security concerns based on their propensity to cause immediate danger to the web application and its data.
 By such means, your business can first address the most pressing issues before moving on to others with a comparatively lower priority.

-A good recommendation is to conduct retests and function-specific penetration tests to ensure that all loopholes, threats, misconfiguration, and vulnerabilities were, in fact, permanently addressed.
+A good recommendation is to conduct retests and function-specific penetration tests to ensure that all loopholes, threats, misconfigurations, and vulnerabilities were, in fact, permanently addressed.

 Retesting is crucial because, occasionally, the tester may mistakenly apply incorrect fixes that subsequently lead to the creation of new threats.
 Retesting can spot and address such instances.